MBassi91/embedding_classifier/README.md

    - To use the trained classifier in your own code, load the saved model using the `TextClassifier.load_model()` method.

 5. Assess the need for more data:
-   - The `classifier.ipynb` notebook includes a section to plot the learning curve for the best classifier.
+   - The `how_to_use.ipynb` notebook includes a section to plot the learning curve for the best classifier.
    - Analyze the learning curve plot to determine if the model would benefit from more training data.
    - If the model is overfitting (high training score, low cross-validation score), consider collecting more data to improve generalization.